miyagis-forests/farmacy-food-kata/README.md

-This is the github repo for the solution created by team Miyagi's Little Forests for the O'Reilly Architecture Kata.
+This is the github repo for the solution created by team Miyagi's Little Forests for the 2020 O'Reilly Architectural Kata.
 It contains a proposed architecture for [Farmacy Food](https://www.farmacyfood.com/).

 Team contact: [miyagisforests@gmail.com](mailto:miyagisforests@gmail.com)

-Five-minute video presentation: _coming soon_
+Team members:
+- Antônio Carvalho
+- Eldon Coutinho
+- Paulo Merson

+The three of us are developers in the IT department of the [Brazilian Federal Court of Accounts](https://portal.tcu.gov.br/en_us/english/inside-tcu/external-control/)
+(TCU).
+We help design and implement service-based solutions at TCU (from our homes in Brasília these days).

+Here's our [five-minute video presentation](https://www.youtube.com/watch?v=11cTCAlidE8) for the O'Reilly Architectural Kata.

 # Farmacy Food system